SachaOkus/MusicDiscoveryApp/README.md

 ## Enhancements (Optional)

 - **Dark Mode**: Add a toggle for dark mode.
-- **Favourites**: Allow users to favorite tracks and playlists using local storage or a backend like Firebase.
+- **Favourites**: Allow users to favourite tracks and playlists using local storage or a backend like Firebase.